Edge of Eternity (video game)

 Edge of Eternity is a 2021 role-playing video game developed by Midgar Studio and published by Dear Villagers.
 It first released for Windows before releasing on PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Nintendo Switch in February 2022.

+In February 2025, it was announced a sequel Edge of Memories is currently in development.

 Gameplay

 Players control Daryon, a young soldier whose world has been invaded by a technologically advanced race.
 When Daryon learns that his mother has been infected with an alien biological agent, he deserts his post to help his sister find a cure.
 Gameplay is influenced by JRPGs and includes elements of tactical role-playing games.
 It features hex grids and Active Time Battle, a form of turn-based combat used in the Final Fantasy series.
 The open world setting includes both science fiction and fantasy tropes, mixing together robots and magic.
+Free updates have added a dungeon with 50 procedurally generated levels, a New Game Plus mode, and other features.

 Development

-Edge of Eternity was developed by Midgar Studio, a French studio which is named after the fictional city of the same name from the 1997 video game Final Fantasy VII.
+Edge of Eternity was developed by Midgar Studio, a French studio which is named after the fictional city of the same name from the 1997 video game Final Fantasy VII and which released parkour game Hover in 2017.
 Crowdfunding was announced in 2013, and the game entered early access in November 2018.
 The developers cited a desire to add voice acting and hear feedback from players.
 The Windows version was released on June 8, 2021.
 Ports for the PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Nintendo Switch (via cloud support) was released on February 10, 2022.
-The game's score was composed by Cedric Menendez, with Yasunori Mitsuda providing six tracks.
+The game's score was composed by Cedric Menendez, and Yasunori Mitsuda provided six tracks.